marcelovicentegc/i18n-iso-languages/README.md

 // This is undefined because japanese locales are not included on the locales subset. const japaneseLocales = getLocaleByISO3166Alpha2("JP");

-// This returns the english (U.S.A.) locales as the japanese locales are not included on the locales subset BUT tryFallback was set to true. const maybeJapaneseLocales = getLocaleByiso3166Alpha2("JP", {
+// This returns the english (U.S.A.) locales as the
+// japanese locales are not included on the locales subset
+// BUT tryFallback is set to true. const maybeJapaneseLocales = getLocaleByISO3166Alpha2("JP", {
   tryFallback: true,
 });
 ```